Kotlinlearncs.online LogoJava

 We live in the digital age.
 You enjoy music delivered in a digital format and take photos with a digital camera.
 You can increasingly enjoy fine art from a distance due to high-resolution scans.
 One day soon you’ll have a completely digital medical record, consisting of medical information that was itself digitized so that it could be analyzed by a computer.
 Learning about computer science and programming will allow you to be a full participant in our digital present and future.

-Homework: Practice with Variable Declaration and Initialization 0
+Solve: Practice with Variable Declaration and Initialization 0

 Created By: Geoffrey Challen